Yearlong Residency Program

 Students take a full-time load of courses in fall and spring semesters, which accompany and help contextualize the fieldwork experience.
-This option is open to students admitted for fall semester and requires a 13 month June-June commitment.
+This option is open to students admitted for summer semester and requires a 13 month June-June commitment.
 Enrollment is limited and students are selected through an additional interview process.

 - Develop a yearlong relationship with students

 - Work with the same mentor teacher for the year

 - Experience the entire curriculum in the placement classroom